 Turkey Run State Park is one of Indiana’s best outdoor stops, with sandstone ravines, suspension bridges, trails, forests, and creek scenery.
 Parke County is known for covered bridges and scenic drives.

-This region works well for hikers, road trippers, families with older kids, and travelers who want a more rustic Indiana outdoor experience.
+This region works well for hikers, road trippers, families with older kids, photographers, and travelers who want a more rustic Indiana outdoor experience.

 French Lick